JosepER/JosepER/README.md

 What have I been up to?
 (Click below to expand)
 <details>
    [aa](https://github.com/JosepER/ntts2023_julia_for_official_statistics)
-<summary>🛠 Packages, publications and other things.</summary>
+<summary>🗄️ Packages, publications and other things.</summary>
       <br>

-   - [Talk: Julia as a software for Official Statistics and Social Sciences](https://github.com/JosepER/ntts2023_julia_for_official_statistics) : Presentation at the 2023 NTTS conference in Brussels.
+   - [Talk: Julia as a software for Official Statistics and Social Sciences](https://github.com/JosepER/ntts2023_julia_for_official_statistics): Presentation at the 2023 NTTS conference in Brussels.
+   - [Inequality.jl](https://github.com/JosepER/Inequality.jl): A Julia package for computing inequality indicators

 </details>
 ### More about me...

 ```python
 class JosepER: